crueber/restful-api/README.md

       remove: function (req, res, success) {}, // success is a callback that takes error.
 If there isn't one, it returns 200 to indicate success.
     }

 Note that if you omit any of these, it doesn't matter!
 They're simply not applied to that particular resource.
 Missing a finder?
-No biggy, no finding will be done.
+No biggy.
 No security necessary?
 Omit the secure property.
 Don't need an index?
 Don't use it!
 That simple.
+Oh, and if you omit an action, a proper 405 will be returned by default.

+#### Notes

+**Nested Controllers**: When you nest your controllers (say, posts/comments), only the action of the final controller is called.
+But the finder and secure filters are run on every single controller, from left to right.
+That means that if you lock down a posts controller, it'll apply all the way down the line.
+Make sure you make use of the is_nested boolean so that you don't unnecessarily lock down controllers that are further down the execution path!

-When you use the batch API, you are running the final resources finder, secure, filters, and action, multiple times, with different identifiers for finder each time.
+**Batch API**: When you use the batch API, you are running the final resources finder, secure, filters, and action, multiple times, with different identifiers for finder each time.
+So you don't have to change anything in order to deal with those batches.

 ### Step 6: ...